Charles101993/HexaTab/README.md

 Put your username and password(NetID and Password)
 Put https://github.tamu.edu/ for enterprise
 Continue cloning and select where you want to put the clone
 Now you can directly edit the files and use the app to commit them rather than using command prompt things

+To use (Requires IdeaMache Extension for Google Chrome):
+Login at hexaflake.com
+Then go to:
+hexaflake.com/HexaTab/test.php